NIT-dgp/festcms/README.md

 # Fest Management System

-This is the Content management system of Ank 2016 - The Knowledge Fest of Maths N Tech club, NIT Durgapur.
+This is a generic Content management system made specifically for the purpose of handling the websites of college fests.
 It is written in Django and uses basically a Bootstrap based UI.
 ## Prerequisites

 ### Database